Walk through the Wye Valley AONB

 Hitting The River Wye

-Time for our first break on a secluded river bank ½ mile downstream from Biblins bridge.
+Time for our first break on a secluded riverbank ½ mile downstream from Biblins Bridge.
 We enjoyed cakes from The Crusty Loaf Bakery, as was some much-needed hydration.
-This was a beautiful spot and could have sat for hours chilling and watching the river.
+This was a beautiful spot, and I could have sat for hours chilling and watching the river.

 The River Wye